research-team/cellCircuit/cellRadio.md

 1. This way unblocks the ATP on the ion pump
 1. The ion pump acts like modulator transmitting for example ions through a nuclear membrane with desired frequency of MHz-GHz, that matches resonance frequency of an DNA.
 1. An oscillation produced by ions should trigger the electronic alternating current on DNA, and in its turn produce radio-waves.

+## The Naive implementation of Adenylyl cyclase

+...

+## The simplest way

+The most strait-forward way seems to use ferritin containing iron to amplify the magnetic part of the electromagnetic field.

+### Bacteria

+We could put some number of bacteria in solution with ferritin with iron.
+Some time later bacteria encapsulates ferritin.
+In case of light sensitive bacteria we should notice the increase of magnetic noise on the frequency of iron ions of ferritin.

+### Rats

+Firstly we should update the genome of glia cells to increase the transcription of ferritin.
+Secondly we need to provide an animal with the food with iron for example an apple.